NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 Modelling/content:

 - Pre-conformed to BioLink model and node-normalized
-- Not necessarily a single unified knowledge graph
-- Update pipeline is significantly faster than Tier 0
+- KGs are independently managed and served, with intent to allow for more frequent updates
 - Comprehensive: includes all Translator-ingested knowledge
+- Acts as a staging ground for knowledge promotion to Tier 0

 Usage:

 - Supports 1-hop associations
-- Sub-queried by Retriever in all normal cases of Shepherd queries
-  - Subject to Retriever reasoning about when to query Tier 1 vs. Tier 0
+- Potentially higher single-hop performance than Tier 0
 - Interfaces with Retriever through a query language determined by its hosting technology, not TRAPI

+Use case:

+- The client wants fast single-hop performance
+- Example: Advanced hop-by-hop reasoning
+- The client wants greater coverage, even at the cost of multi-hop performance
+- Example: Rule-based query expansion

 ## Tier 2

 Tier 2 shall operate under the following requirements:

+> [!NOTE]
+> Tier 2 support within Retriever is not an implementation priority until at least after Tier 1 integration MVP

 Modelling/content: